Batman: Gotham Knight: Home video

 The DVD was advertised as the "first animated Batman movie to be rated PG-13".

 A DVD (Blu-ray Disc for PlayStation 3) of the movie was bundled with the collector's edition of Batman: Arkham City, which was released on October 18, 2011.

 A Blu-ray and DVD combo was also released paired with Volume One of the Batman: Black and White comic book series in 2015.
 Special features include the documentary Batman and Me: The Bob Kane Story, the A Mirror for the Bat featurette and the audio commentary of the film by Gregory Noveck, Dennis O'Neil and Kevin Conroy.

+Several DVD productions of the film had been released either separately or as a multiple feature disc alongside other direct-to video movies such as Batman: Under the Red Hood and Batman: Year One.

+In 2019, it was released as part of the Batman 80th Anniversary DVD Collection, which came with 18 animated Batman films.
+It released alongside Batman: Year One, Batman: Under the Red Hood, Batman vs. Robin, Batman: Bad Blood, Son of Batman, Batman: The Dark Knight Returns, Batman: Assault on Arkham, Batman: The Killing Joke, Batman: Gotham by Gaslight, Batman Ninja, Batman: Return of the Caped Crusaders, Batman: Mask of the Phantasm, Batman: Mystery of the Batwoman, Superman/Batman: Public Enemies, and Superman/Batman: Apocalypse.

 Novelization

 Comic book veteran Louise Simonson wrote a novel adaptation of the feature, published by Ace Books.
 It was released on May 27, 2008.
 ISBN 0-441-01613-8 ISBN 978-0441016136.
 Reviews for the novelization have been positive.

 References in Batman-related media

 The Batsuit from Field Test appears as an unlockable alternate skin under the name Anime Batman Skin in Batman: Arkham Knight.
 It was originally unlockable by linking a WBPlay account to the game; in December 2020, it was made freely available.
 Its description in the game itself reads "Field-Tested".